winiar93/winiar93/README.md

 # 💫 About Me:
-🔭 Building and experimenting with data pipelines<br>🌱 Currently learning dbt and the latest Prefect 3 for modern orchestration<br>
+🔭 Building and experimenting with data pipelines<br>🌱 I enjoy building various projects with ESP32 and MicroPython.
+Sometimes I also build custom keyboards as a hobby.

 ## 🌐 Socials: